 As the global climate change crisis continues, we are all challenged with looking for ways in which we can recycle, reuse or stop using materials and processes that are damaging our planet.

-Children at Brabyns Preparatory School in Marple returned to school in brand-new blazers this year – made from recycled plastic bottles.
+In 2018, the children at Brabyns Preparatory School in Marple returned to school in brand new blazers – made from recycled plastic bottles.

 The school is an ‘eco-school’, meaning it is committed to actively addressing environmental issues, from litter and waste recycling to healthy living and biodiversity.

-The award-winning Eco-Uniform range by schoolwear manufacturers David Luke uses a unique process which turns plastic bottles into school uniforms.
+The award-winning Eco-Uniform range by schoolwear manufacturer David Luke uses a unique process which turns plastic bottles into eco-friendly school uniforms.
 The Brabyns Eco-Blazer will prevent approximately 2,250 bottles going to landfill.

 He added: “The school has always tried to promote looking after the environment so being the first school in Marple to have an eco-uniform fits well with our ethos.”

 We are under a global environmental crisis concerning the high use of single-use plastics and need our government to commit to a significant reduction and eventual end to them.